makerdao/community/governance/polls/Prioritize DAI Direct Deposit Module (D3M) for Maple Finance - January 10, 2022.md

 ## Review

-The community can vote in this poll to express support or opposition to prioritizing the onboarding of a Maple Finance DAI Direct Deposit Module (D3M).
+The community can vote in this poll to express support or opposition to prioritizing the onboarding of a Maple Finance DAI [Direct Deposit Module (D3M)](https://mips.makerdao.com/mips/details/MIP50).

 Please review the discussion [thread](https://forum.makerdao.com/t/signal-request-maker-accessing-pools-of-institutional-loans-through-maple-finance/12349) to help inform your position before voting.

 ## Outcomes

-If this poll ends with a 'Yes' majority, the domain teams and community will have the support of MKR Token Holders for prioritizing the onboarding of a Maple Finance DAI Direct Deposit Module (D3M) in the short term.
+If this poll ends with **more 'Yes' votes** than 'No' votes, the domain teams and community will have the support of MKR Token Holders for prioritizing the onboarding of a Maple Finance DAI Direct Deposit Module (D3M) in the short term.

-If this poll ends with a 'No' majority, the domain teams and community will not have the support of MKR Token Holders for prioritizing the onboarding of a Maple Finance DAI Direct Deposit Module (D3M) in the short term.
+**Otherwise**, the domain teams and community will not have the support of MKR Token Holders for prioritizing the onboarding of a Maple Finance DAI Direct Deposit Module (D3M) in the short term.

 ---